imalyd/oitool/readme.md

               # Usage:
               # - Argument #1: output file.
               # - Argument #2: answer file.
               #   You can find the input file from the answer file's name.
               # - Return 0 if AC and non-zero if WA.
 testcases=31 # Maximum ID of testcases
 ```

+If there is no file named `.ya` in your folder, then the default setting will be used.